nmantani/FileInsight-plugins/README.txt

 Please get it from http://www.voidspace.org.uk/python/modules.shtml#pycrypto or execute "c:\Python27\python.exe -m pip install pycrypto" .

-For the File type plugin, it requires python-magic Python module.
+For the "File type" plugin, it requires python-magic Python module.
 Please get it from https://github.com/ahupp/python-magic or execute "c:\Python27\python.exe -m pip install python-magic-bin" .

-For the Find PE file plugin, it requires pefile Python module.
+For the "Find PE" file plugin, it requires pefile Python module.
 Please get it from https://code.google.com/p/pefile/ or execute "c:\Python27\python.exe -m pip install pefile" .

+For the "YARA scan" plugin, it requires yara-python Python module.
+Please get it from https://github.com/VirusTotal/yara-python or execute "c:\Python27\python.exe -m pip install yara-python" .

 You can install all required Python modules with the following command. c:\Python27\python.exe -m pip install -r requirements.txt

 Customization:
-For the "Send to" plugin, please edit "Misc operations\send_to.py" to run your favorite programs.
+For the "Send to" plugin, please edit "Misc operations\send_to.json" to run your favorite programs.

-List of plugins (46 plugins):
+List of plugins (47 plugins):
 * Basic operations
   * Copy to new file
     Copy selected region (the whole file if not selected) to new file